moliver28/research-handbook/content/handbook/engineering/releases/_index.md

 Patches fix regressions in the current self-managed release.

-If you're a GitLab engineer looking to include a bug fix in a release, please follow the steps on the [patch release runbook for GitLab engineers].
+If you're a GitLab engineer looking to include a bug fix in a patch release, please follow the steps on the [patch release runbook for GitLab engineers].

+If you're a GitLab engineer looking to include a security fix in a patch release, please follow the steps on the [security release runbook for GitLab engineers].

 Overview of the steps involved with creating a patch release: